vroulet/ilqc/README.md

 Those methods are developed in the paper:

-V. Roulet S. Srinivasa, D. Drusvyatskiy and Z. Harchaoui.
+V. Roulet, D. Drusvyatskiy, S. Srinivasa and Z. Harchaoui.
 Iterative Linearized Control: Stable Algorithms and Complexity Guarantees.
 Proceedings of the 36th International Conference on Machine Learning-Volume 72.
 2019

 If you use this code please cite the paper using the bibtex reference below.